calint/osca/howto-archlinux/2024.12.01--archinstall/README.md

 # notes
+* on HP Stream Notebook PC 11: disable secure boot in bios to boot the installation from usb
 * connect wifi using `https://wiki.archlinux.org/title/Iwd`
   - note: on HP Stream Notebook PC 11 at install at iwctl: power off and on the device for scan to work `device wlan0 set-property Powered off` and `device wlan0 set-property Powered on`
 * install using profile `Xorg` with `pipewire` sound